plblum/jivs/planning/Design Jivs-DOM.md

 The result of `findFieldElements()` identifies one editor anchor and at most one error host element. `errorMessageContentOwner` states whether the selected error host is populated by its visual presentation or by `AriaServiceBase`.
 When no error host exists, `errorMessageElement` and `errorMessageContentOwner` are both `null`.

 When `editorAnchor` is not null, `AriaServiceBase` reads its `jivsEditorAdapterDefinition`.
-When that definition also implements `IDomAriaEditorDefinition`, the base class uses `findAriaEditors(root, editorAnchor)` to find the actual accessibility control or controls.
+When that definition also implements `IAriaEditorDefinition`, the base class uses `findAriaEditors(root, editorAnchor)` to find the actual accessibility control or controls.
 Otherwise, `editorAnchor` itself is the single ARIA editor target.
 This permits a widget to choose a native input, a role-bearing custom control, or every member of a radio group without requiring presentation and ARIA to share their element-discovery logic.

-The built-in native editor definitions implement `IDomAriaEditorDefinition`.
+The built-in native editor definitions implement `IAriaEditorDefinition`.
 Standard input, textarea, select, and file definitions return their editor anchor.
 The radio definition returns every same-name radio in the group below `root`.
 The base class applies its field-state attributes, including required semantics, to every returned target.

 `AriaServiceBase` catches and logs failures in discovery, editor-target lookup, formatting, or individual element updates.
 It continues with later targets when possible and never allows an ARIA failure to interrupt Jivs validation or presentation.